sass/sass/accepted/calc-functions.md

 >
 > More complex units involving percentages are allowed because any non-linear
 > function will throw for complex units anyway.

+### Potentially Slash-Separated Number

+Replace [the definition of `Potentially Slash-Separated Number`] with the
+following:

+[the definition of `Potentially Slash-Separated Number`]: ../spec/types/number.md#potentially-slash-separated-number

+A Sass number may be *potentially slash-separated*.
+If it is, it is associated with two additional Sass numbers, the *original numerator* and the *original denominator*.
+A number that is not potentially slash-separated is known as *slash-free*.

+A potentially slash-separated number is created when a `ProductExpression` with a `/` operator is evaluated and each operand is *syntactically* one of the
+following:

+* a `Number`,
+* a [`Calculation`] **whose name is not `abs`, `max`, `min`, or `round`**, or
+* a `ProductExpression` that can itself create potentially slash-separated numbers.

+> We exclude these four calc functions from producing potentially
+> slash-separated numbers to ensure that existing code like `1 / round(1.5)`
+> continues to be evaluated as division when the function goes from being
+> evaluated as a Sass global function to being evaluated as a calc function.

+[`Calculation`]: ../spec/types/calculation.md#syntax

+If both operands are evaluated as numbers, the resulting number is potentially slash-separated.
+The first operand is the original numerator of the potentially slash-separated number returned by the `/` operator, and the second is the original denominator.

 ## Syntax